ibneyali/order-application/README.md

-# Getting Started with Create React App
+# Getting Started with Order Management

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Order Management](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+npm install download and install all the dependencies.

 ### `npm start`